Alabama A&M Bulldogs and Lady Bulldogs

-The Alabama A&M Bulldogs and Lady Bulldogs are the athletic teams that represent Alabama Agricultural and Mechanical University.
-The program features 15 varsity sports teams.
-They participate in the National Collegiate Athletic Association's Division I as a member of the Southwestern Athletic Conference.
+The Alabama A&M Bulldogs and Lady Bulldogs are the athletic teams that represent Alabama A&M University.
+The program will feature 17 varsity sports teams in the 2024–25 school year.
+A&M participates in the National Collegiate Athletic Association's Division I as a member of the Southwestern Athletic Conference.
 Russell Athletic is the current sponsor of the Alabama A&M University Athletic Department.

+Men's cross country is being reinstated starting in 2024–25 after having last competed in 2004.